SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

 > * Tt: time of transferring a block
 > * Nb: the number of blocks to access
 > * Hi: height of the index
-> * Ne: the number of entries to read (used in case 6)
+> * Ntuple: the number of tuples to read (used in case 6)

 > NOTE: the text book assumes that every access to an internal node of a B+Tree
+> is a random access, this is true if they are not present in the cache, and
-> is a random access, you know that most DBMSes don't think so, they believe that
+> you know that most DBMSes don't think so, they believe that internal nodes are
-> internal nodes are in memory since they are frequently accessed.
+> in memory since they are frequently accessed.

 * Case 1: linear search